AnithaAnnem/Snaatak-/README.md

 # Conclusion

 This SOP provides a clear and consistent process for managing services on Ubuntu using the systemctl command.
 By following the outlined steps, users can efficiently start, stop, restart, enable, disable, and check the status of services, ensuring smooth operation of the system.
-The procedures promote consistency, improve productivity, and reduce the risk of errors during service management tasks.
-With proper prerequisites met and troubleshooting tips in place, this SOP serves as a reliable guide for both new and experienced users to maintain and manage services on Ubuntu systems effectively.

 # Contact Information